Academic Master

 • Increased quality of a product.

-• Strong base of competition in the market.
+• The strong base of competition in the market.

 What is an entrepreneur?
 How is the entrepreneur different from the inventor, promoter, and administrator?
 What is intrapreneurship?
 How can it be enabled in an organization?

-An entrepreneur can be defined as a person, who starts a company with new ideas, products, services, and methods.
-It other words, entrepreneur is the one who opens his/her own company with innovative products/services with a sole purpose of earning profit (Parker, 2018).
-Entrepreneur is different from inventor, promotor, and administrator because entrepreneur works on making new methods and products.
-While, inventor, promotor, and administrator might introduce a product/service which is already in the market with a different brand name or work on the traditional things (Parker, 2018).
+An entrepreneur can be defined as a person who starts a company with new ideas, products, services, and methods.
+In other words, the entrepreneur is the one who opens his/her own company with innovative products/services with the sole purpose of earning profit (Parker, 2018).
+An entrepreneur is different from inventors, promotors, and administrators because an entrepreneur works on making new methods and products.
+Meanwhile, inventors, promotors, and administrators might introduce a product/service that is already in the market with a different brand name or work on traditional things (Parker, 2018).

-Intraprenuership is the process of identifying, enabling, and assisting entrepreneurship into a large scale company to develop innovative products/services, which in return provide adequate sales and revenues for the companies.
+Entrepreneurship is the process of identifying, enabling, and assisting entrepreneurship into a large-scale company to develop innovative products/services, which in return provide adequate sales and revenues for the companies.

 Work Cited